 The User interface is developed based on the rescheduling of appliances considering the delay cost gives a better visualization of the different jobs to the Electricity management controller and thus helps us achieve substantial savings in different scenarios.

-The pictorial view of the user interface developed in METLAB .
+The pictorial view of the user interface developed in MATLAB .

 Managerial Report